Estimated reading time: 5 minutes

 4. Budgeting Process

-A church budget takes its strategy and helps to prioritize spending to support those initiatives that support the church mission.
+A church budget takes its strategy and helps prioritize spending to support initiatives that align with the church’s mission.

 A budget provides the necessary financial resources needed for the day-to-day operations, church programs, and unexpected building or campus repairs.